-7. It will help you improve your Yoga technique
+7. Paddleboard yoga will help you improve your yoga technique

 8. You can get outside and enjoy the great outdoors

-Instead of practicing in a yoga studio, SUP Yoga allows you to enjoy your practice whilst being outside and enjoying nature, the way we believe it was supposed to be.
+Instead of practising in a yoga studio, paddleboard yoga allows you to enjoy your practice whilst being outside and enjoying nature, the way we believe it was supposed to be.